Albetx/Assembler/README.md

 <h2> Assembler </h2> <br>
 Assembler for a particular assambly language designed by the OpenUniversity.<br>
 The program receives .as file that contains instructions, parsers it and outputs a file with translated code in base 4 and another 2 files contains the internal and external symbols.
-Any wrong expression is reported as an error to the console.
+Any wrong commands is reported as an error to the console.
 <br><br>

 <b> Input: </b> <br>